Neale Cooper: Hartlepool United

 After a break from the game, Cooper was appointed manager of Hartlepool United.
 Pools had been promoted from the bottom tier of English football to Division Two for the third time in their history, but manager Mike Newell had been sacked.
 He was a surprise choice of chairman Ken Hodcroft, but Cooper's strong Aberdeen links, with Pools owners IOR Ltd based in the Scottish city, helped his cause.
 Hodcroft was impressed by Cooper from their first encounter.
 Upon appointment, Cooper joked "I've come from Ross County, which is somewhere up near Iceland".

 His first game in charge of Hartlepool was a memorable 4–3 opening day of the season win at Peterborough United – with four new signings all getting on the scoresheet, creating history in the process.
 Cooper described it as "One of the most emotional games of football I've ever been involved in" after his new side came back from 3–1 down to win.

 That momentum carried Hartlepool forward, coupled with Cooper's charisma and touchline passion.
 New signing Marco Gabbiadini made an impact before he was forced to retire.
 Another new striking recruit Paul Robinson scored a hat-trick in a Friday night 8–1 thumping of Grimsby Town at Victoria Park.
 Cooper then drove back home to Aberdeen to be with his family after the game.

 Cooper's touchline manner meant he was an instant hit with the Hartlepool crowd and that season he led the team to their highest-ever league finish – sixth in Division Two.
 They also took over 10,000 fans to the Stadium of Light – the biggest away attendance at Sunderland's ground – for an FA Cup third round tie.

 Hartlepool secured a play-off spot after a 1–1 draw at Swindon Town on the final day.
 Both teams only needed a point to make the play-offs and Hartlepool took on Bristol City.
 Hartlepool drew 1–1 at home, before losing 2–1 in the second-leg, conceding two late goals after Antony Sweeney had headed Hartlepool in front.

 The next season, Hartlepool again finished sixth.
-Cooper's side was a joy to watch as they embarked on a 12-game unbeaten run at the turn of the year with Adam Boyd and Joel Porter irresistible up front.
+Cooper's side embarked on a 12-game unbeaten run at the turn of the year with Adam Boyd and Joel Porter irresistible up front.
 But Pools won only 3 of 12 games, including a 4–6 home loss to Wrexham.
 And after a home defeat by Walsall, Cooper was controversially removed from his post, with just one league game to go.
 Hodcroft later said that the manager was struggling on a number of personal fronts with his family and children back in Aberdeen.

 Cooper's assistant Martin Scott took temporary command and Cooper's players made the play-off final, losing 4–2 to Sheffield Wednesday after extra time.

-Cooper's time in charge of Pools from 2003 to 2005 is viewed as one of the club's finest and most exciting chapters.